Lucas-30/documentation/content/CORE/Storage/Pools/SLOGOverprovision.md

 The most useful benefit of overprovisioning is greatly extending SSD life.
 Overprovisioning an SSD distributes the total number of writes and erases across more flash blocks on the drive.

-Seagate provdes a thoughtful investigation into overprovisioning SSDs: https://www.seagate.com/tech-insights/ssd-over-provisioning-benefits-master-ti/.
+Seagate provides a thoughtful investigation into overprovisioning SSDs: https://www.seagate.com/tech-insights/ssd-over-provisioning-benefits-master-ti/.

 {{< hint info >}}
 Some SATA devices are limited to one resize per power cycle.